tarantool/doc/doc/book/box/authentication.rst

    -- Create space T with a primary index box.schema.space.create('T') box.space.T:create_index('primary', {})
-   -- Create user U1 so that later we can change the current user to U1 box.schema.user.create('U1')
+   -- Create the user U1 so that later the current user can be changed to U1 box.schema.user.create('U1')
    -- Create two roles, R1 and R2
    box.schema.role.create('R1')
    box.schema.role.create('R2')
    -- Grant role R2 to role R1 and role R1 to user U1 (order doesn't matter)
-   -- There are two ways to grant a role; here we use the shorter way box.schema.role.grant('R1', 'R2') box.schema.user.grant('U1', 'R1')
+   -- There are two ways to grant a role; here the shorter way is used box.schema.role.grant('R1', 'R2') box.schema.user.grant('U1', 'R1')
-   -- Grant read/write privileges for space T to role R2 -- (but not to role R1 and not to user U1) box.schema.role.grant('R2', 'read,write', 'space', 'T')
+   -- Grant read/write privileges for space T to role R2 -- (but not to role R1, and not to user U1) box.schema.role.grant('R2', 'read,write', 'space', 'T')
    -- Change the current user to user U1 box.session.su('U1')
-   -- An insertion to space T will now succeed because, due to nested roles, -- user U1 has write privilege on space T box.space.T:insert{1}
+   -- An insertion to space T will now succeed because (due to nested roles) -- user U1 has write privilege on space T box.space.T:insert{1}

-For more detail see :doc:`/reference/reference_lua/box_schema/user_grant` and :doc:`/reference/reference_lua/box_schema/role_grant` in the built-in modules reference.
+For more detail are to be found in :doc:`/reference/reference_lua/box_schema/user_grant` and :doc:`/reference/reference_lua/box_schema/role_grant` in the built-in modules reference.